HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingwebui/appui.md

 !!!tip
     - Click the play button to launch the application.
-    - Click the edit icon to update the details of the application.
+    - Click the Edit Application icon to update the details of the application.
-    - Click the delete icon to delete the application.
+    - Click the Delete Application icon to delete the application.
-    - Click **Click to Generate App Secret** to generate an app secret.
+    - Click **Click to Generate Secret** to generate an app secret.
-    - Use the **Search Application** search field to search for an application by name.
+    - Use the **Search App Name** search field to search for an application by name.
     - Set the number of applications displayed on the page by selecting a value from **Rows per page**.
     - Use the pagination arrows to move back and forth through pages.